-Deterministic, conditional or stochastic arrivals can be modeled using this element.
+Deterministic, conditional, or stochastic arrivals can be modeled using this element.
+Independent scheduled arrivals simulate scheduling of repeated appointments.
+Production schedules can be using independent arrivals.
 External files including production schedules or arrival data can be read into ProModel in the Arrivals element.
-Built-in or user defined distributions or spreadsheet created data can be used to define inter arrival times and quantities.
+Built-in or user de- fined distributions or spreadsheet created data can be used to define inter arrival times and quantities.